birc-stormtroopers/none/README.md

     def unwrap(self) -> _T:
         """Return the wrapped value or raise an exception.""" raise IsNothing("tried to unwrap a Nothing value")

+    @property
+    def is_some(self) -> bool:
+        """Return true if we hold a value, otherwise false.""" return False

+    @property
+    def is_nothing(self) -> bool:
+        """Return true if we do not hold a value, otherwise false.""" return True

 Nothing = Nothing_() # the Nothing object
 ```